-Inpatients are allowed ONE designated caregiver on campus per day.
+Inpatients are allowed TWO designated caregivers on campus per day.

 - Caregiver hours are 7 a.m.–10 p.m.

-- The first person to enter the hospital and be screened is the ONLY caregiver allowed entry for that day.
+- The first two caregivers to enter the hospital and be screened are the ONLY caregivers allowed entry for that day for the inpatient.

 - All caregivers will be screened for temperature and other symptoms daily and must obtain and wear the daily screening sticker at all times.

-- All caregivers are required to wear face covers at all times, including outside on our campus and inside patient rooms.
+- All caregivers are required to wear face covers inside the hospital at all times (except while eating or drinking), including inside patient rooms.

 - Each time a caregiver re-enters the building, they are required to show photo ID and the daily screening sticker.

-- One designated caregiver on campus per day.
+- Two designated caregivers on campus per day.